-We enjoyed on-arrival snacks and a complimentary French 75 cocktails as we chatted with the owners Ron and Michael.
-Michael has a background in interior design and fashion and Ron is a natural foodie.
-Their charming personalities and background experience made them excellent host for our stay!
+We enjoyed on-arrival snacks and complimentary French 75 cocktails as we chatted with the owners Ron and Michael.
+Michael has a background in interior design and fashion and Ron is a natural foodie!
+Their charming personalities and background experience made them excellent host for our stay.

 We stayed in the St James Suite which included a queen-size bed, three-piece ensuite with heated bathroom floors, and a sitting room that would be perfect for a ‘workcation.’
 The design of Russell Manor is stunning from top to bottom – the designs on the walls are even hand-painted!
 Every corner had its own story – the jaw-dropping antiques and memorabilia were arranged into vignettes on top of tables and shelves.
 This is an enchanting spot to visit with your Prince, or Princess, Charming!

-6:00 PM: Head out to dinner nearby at Butlers Restaurant
+6:00 PM: Head out for dinner at Butlers Restaurant

 Located 20 mins away in a mini-mall you’ll find the family-owned restaurant, Butlers.
 It’s easy to see why Butlers is a local favourite in SDG Counties, everything is homemade!
 Their menu is much more than your average pub food.
-I had the bacon macaroni and cheese and Alex had the goat cheese salad.
+I had the bacon macaroni and cheese and my partner had the goat cheese salad.
 His salad didn’t have crumbles of goat cheese in it, it had a baked goat cheese hockey puck in the middle filled with different herbs.
-We shared a dessert which was a deep-fried cheesecake.
-Alex described the crunch on the outside as a sweetness carnival flavour.
-Which just means it was really good.
+After our entree, we managed to share a dessert which was deep-fried cheesecake.
+My partner described the crunch on the outside as a sweetness carnival flavour – which just means it was really good!
 Give this place a try!
 You won’t be disappointed.

 7:30 PM: Check out Pumpkinferno at Upper Canada Village

-Finish your evening with a visit to Upper Canada Village for Pumpkinferno.
+Finish your evening with a visit to Upper Canada Village for Pumpkinferno where you’ll be humming ‘This Is Halloween’ for the rest of the evening!
 Between 6,000 – 7,000 replica pumpkins are on display in about 30 different exhibits at the 19th-century village.
-You’ll be humming ‘This Is Halloween’ for the rest of the evening.
-Word to the wise, buy your tickets early, like really early.
+You’ll be humming Word to the wise, buy your tickets early, like really early.
 But if you miss out, there’s always next year and there’s also Alight at Night that starts up in November.

 9:00 AM: Wake up to an enchanting breakfast at Russell Manor

-In the morning, we were treated to freshly baked scones by Ron, delicious omelettes with fresh herbs from the garden, fresh fruit and the Russel Manors signature coffee blend by Coffey’s Coffee.
+In the morning, we were treated to freshly baked scones by Ron, delicious omelettes with fresh herbs from their garden, fresh fruit and coffee.
 After breakfast, Ron took us for a tour outside and showed us their harvest table that was beautifully decorated by Michael.

 11:00 AM: Take a scenic drive to North Glengarry

-An hour away from Morrisburg is North Glengarry which is where we were headed for the day to tour between breweries and wineries (Alex was DD).
-Driving along the countryside captures the essence of Fall and we were able to see most serene views.
+An hour away from Morrisburg is North Glengarry which is where we were headed for the day to tour between breweries and wineries (my partner was DD).
+Driving along the countryside captures the essence of Fall and we were able to see the most serene views!

 12:00 PM: Have a beer-y good time at Wood Brothers Brewing Co.